-Fear is that four letter world that can block someone’s entire world from progressing.
-It can be broken down to a fear of spiders and extend to the fear of failing.
-There are so many levels to fear, however, in my opinion there is one developmental factor.
-That factor is experience.
-Now others may say different but when I track the origin of something I fear it always leads back to a previous experience.
+Fear is that four-letter word that can block someone’s entire world from progressing.
+In my opinion, the one common factor is experience.
+Now others may say different, however, when I track the origin of something I fear it always leads back to a previous experience.

-Now one may say that previous experiences can create anxiety about the future.
+Previous experiences can create anxiety about the future.
 A long time ago, I told a mentor of mine that I was afraid of failure.
-And he corrected me and said I was actually fearful of being successful at something and failing or failing from an attempt.
+He corrected me by saying I was fearful of being successful at something and failing from the attempt.
 This perspective sparked a different outlook as I have tried countless things in life only for them to flop.
-This experience led me to stop trying in fear of another failed project.
-The only way to overcome this fear was by trying again and not being phased by the outcome.
-This thought process helps me to give myself a gold star for trying and a pat on the back if it works out.
-My point to this is, if I remained fearful of failing then it would prohibit me from accomplishing any goals.
+This experience led me to stop entering projects with the idea I will fail.
+The only way to overcome this fear was by trying again and learn from the outcome.
+Going forward, I give myself a gold star for trying and a pat on the back when it works out.

-Now you may say Renita, overcoming fear is not easy and I would very well agree with you.
-The only way I would have ever been able to overcome a fear is just jumping in with my eyes closed.
-I am aware this cannot apply for everything, but it has helped me for most things.
+Now you may say Renita, “overcoming fear is not easy and I would very well agree with you”.
+The only way I overcome fear is just jumping in with my eyes closed.
+I am aware this cannot apply to everything, but it has helped me with most things.

-Now don’t get me wrong I still have my fears and I cautiously select them one by one as doing too many at a time will simply terrify me more.
-Currently and for many years now I have been afraid of clowns.
-No, a clown did not torture me or embarrass me when I was kid.
+I still have my fears and I cautiously attempt to conquer them one by one.
+I do not try to conquer too many fears at a time to not terrify myself.
+For many years now I have been afraid of clowns.
+No, a clown did not torture me or embarrass me when I was a kid.
 This fear simply derived from that horrible movie “It”.

-Not only did this clown terrorize children, but he tortured these same children when they were adults.
-I mean I thought clowns’ audiences were solely children…that movie still paralyzes me in fear.
-I thought by watching it again as an adult would help but Nope!
+Not only did this clown terrorize children, but he also tortured these same children when they were adults.
+Initially, I thought clowns’ audiences were solely children…but after watching that movie the thought of clowns paralyzes me in fear.
+I watched it again as an adult would help but nope!
 I’m still terrified of this…

-No matter what type of clown is in front me I always picture them as the “It” clown.
-Then on top of that, there were clowns on the news terrorizing people when I was growing up.
-So now in this country and probably other countries (I dare not research this for sanity’s sake) there are people dressing up as clowns harming others.
+No matter what type of clown is in front of me I always picture them as the “It” clown.
+On top of that, years later clowns were headlined in the news terrorizing and murdering people.
+Presently in this country and probably other countries (I dare not research this for sanity’s sake) people are dressing up as clowns harming others.
 This fact does not help at all.
-I read about a clown hotel in Tonopah, Nevada, and was tempted to visit to overcome my fear but to be honest I don’t know about that one.
-I mean it is a cemetery right next to that motel…how convenient.
+I read about a clown hotel in Tonopah, Nevada, and was tempted to visit to overcome my fear, I am honestly still thinking about it.
+Did I mention it’s a cemetery right next to that motel, just spooky?

-I know like with any profession there are good clowns and not all of them are bad…but my fear of them won’t allow me to believe that , so I remain in my fantasy.
+With any profession, there are good clowns and not all of them are bad but my fear of them won’t allow me to believe that; so I remain in my fantasy.
 Fantasy- yes that is what most fears are.
-These illusions block us from certain people, places or things due to our belief of being hurt and feeling unsafe.
-Overtime our mind creates cognitive distortions that actually seem real.
-I call these distortions mental carnival rides in my mental amusement park.
-From time to time I will purchase a ticket and some days I won’t, it all depends on the day.
+Overtime our mind creates cognitive distortions that seem real.
+I call these distortions crazy rides in my mental amusement park.

-A good example of this is my fear of public speaking and it’s not so much the words coming out of my mouth, it’s the fear of sounding ridiculously stupid and no one understanding my point.
-So basically, in my head I’m thinking “they think I’m a Moran”.
+A good example of this is my fear of public speaking.
+It’s not so much the words coming out of my mouth; it’s the fear of sounding ridiculously stupid and no one understanding my point.
+In my head, I’m thinking “they think I’m a Moran”.
 When in actuality they could be grasping my point or enjoying my speech.
-So, for this fear I just created another fantasy by telling myself people are interested in what I have to say.
-Even if they are not, this thought gets me through a speech and I will worry about the feedback as it comes.
-This is pretty much replacing a negative thought with a positive one.
-I don’t know if this is something you should do, but I get through a speech every time I do it.
+To shield myself from this fear I tell myself people are interested in what I have to say.
+Even if they are not, this thought helps me get through a speech and I won’t worry about the feedback until it is over.
+I don’t know if this is something you should do, but it helps me get out of my head.

-However, communicating your triggers to others is helpful to you and the next person as they won’t get defensive if they know where you are coming from.
-The person I asked to move back, I just simply requested it.
-I did not tell them I was robbed I just simply requested they move back.
-Now if you feel like you need to talk about some of your fears to someone please try a therapist or talk to a trusted friend.
-I understand all fears are not a quick fix but in order to overcome them, you have to face them.
+I understand all fears are not a quick fix but to overcome them, you have to face them.
 The more you ignore these feelings the more they hinder you from living the life you deserve.
-I will not sit here and say there is a life free from fears as I have yet to meet a person that fits that description.
-But I will say being fearless is not a person without fears, it’s a person that goes toe to toe with their fears in order to live the life they desire.
+I will not sit here and say there is a life free from fears as I have yet to meet a person that fits that description, I would interject that being fearless does not mean a person does not have fears.
+It’s simply a person that faces their fears to live the life they desire.
 And don’t you want to live your desired life?